Do you know how to run an effective remote meeting to manage online workers?

 There are some unique challenges to conducting remote meetings as compared to your typical office meeting.
 Instead of reserving a conference room, you’ll be hosting your meeting over the phone or online.
 Luckily, there are many options available at all price points for your consideration.
 Utilizing the correct technology will ensure your meetings are productive and effective.
 For example, do you want the ability to have video calls?
 Share screens?
 Record meetings?
 Here are a few examples of options available for use.

 - Google Hangout – Google simplifies the process of virtual meetings with Google Hangout.
 It has a speedy interface and intelligent engagement system.
-With a couple of easy clicks, your entire team can join your remote meeting.
+With a couple of easy clicks, all workers can join your remote meeting.
 It integrates with Google Calendar, Gmail and G-suite making it efficient and easy to use.

 Many software choices exist so always do your research.
 Most offer a free option or a free trial so you can try it out without committing.
 Test it out.
 If you don’t like it or it doesn’t meet your needs, choose another option.